Top Japanese beverage giant Suntory's chief resigns as he faces a drug probe

 It is common in Japan for people who cause embarrassment for a group to give up their posts.
 Japan’s culture stresses accountability and avoidance of shame.

-“Regardless of whether he is found innocent or guilty, we feel he is not fit for the job,” Vice President Kenji Yamada told reporters.
+“Regardless of the outcome of the investigation, we feel he is not fit for the job,” Vice President Kenji Yamada told reporters.

 Torii and Yamada said the alleged drug in question might have been a “supplement” that Niinami acquired personally.
 Suntory, founded in 1899, is well known for whisky and soft drinks, but also makes supplements.